hung-phan/generator-angular-with-require/README.md

 ## Usage

 The version of generator uses SASS Bootstrap as its main theme.
-If you want to use Compass framework, make sure that you view their docs to know what to include [Compass](http://compass-style.org/reference/compass)
+If you want to use Compass framework, make sure that you view their docs to know what to include [Compass](http://compass-style.org/reference/compass).

+For other css libraries from app/bower_components, copy them into app/styles, and it will automatically concat into __style.css__ file

 To run the serve, and start building your application
 ```
 $ grunt serve
 ```
-It will automatically open the webpage on your localhost:9000, or you will have to do it manuallly
+It will automatically open the webpage on your localhost:9000, or you will have to do it manually

 To run test
 ```